-A paid summer internship opportunity is available from Better World Books to provide an interested undergraduate student member of Sigma Tau Delta with experience in a variety of areas in social enterprise and the online book industry.
-The Sigma Tau Delta/Better World Books Summer Internship will run six consecutive weeks beginning in early June.
+A paid summer internship opportunity is available from Better World Books (BWB) to provide an interested undergraduate student member of Sigma Tau Delta with experience in a variety of areas in social enterprise and the online book industry.
+The Sigma Tau Delta/Better World Books Summer Internship will run six consecutive weeks beginning in May or June and end in June or July.
 The recipient will work 30 hours per week, earning $10 per hour, in Alpharetta, Georgia, in the Atlanta metro area.

-While the 2014 summer intern will be responsible for housing and transportation, Sigma Tau Delta will provide the recipient with an additional $1,500 stipend to assist with travel and housing expenses.
+If the internship is awarded to a Sigma Tau Delta member, Sigma Tau Delta will provide the recipient with an additional $1,500 stipend to assist with travel and housing expenses.

 Individual colleges and universities may arrange for academic credit for the internship; however, that must be worked out between the student and her/his university.

 Each applicant must be prepared to accept the internship and its conditions if it is awarded to him or her.
 Failure to do so may jeopardize the continuation of the Better World Books summer internship program for Sigma Tau Delta.

 Better World Books will work with you according to qualifications and interests to either focus your energy on one large project or to build a diverse portfolio of projects that create cross departmental benefits.
 Better World Books' Alpharetta office is home to sales and marketing.
 Tell Better World Books about your career goals and they will look for worthwhile projects that serve both the organization's and your interests.